LIKHIL19/CALCULATOR/README.md

 This is a basic calculator application built using Python's Tkinter GUI library.
-The calculator supports:
--Basic arithmetic operations (+, -, *, /)
--Parentheses for grouping
--A clear (C) button to reset input
--An equals (=) button to evaluate expressions
--The layout is designed using the grid() manager for a structured, evenly spaced interface.
-Button widgets allow input, and a Text widget displays the live input or result.
-->Features:
--Fully responsive grid layout (buttons auto-resize) -Clean, minimal styling
--Input display using a multi-line Text widget
--Handles invalid expressions with error messages ->Technologies Used:
--Python 3
--Tkinter for GUI
+It supports essential arithmetic operations such as addition, subtraction, multiplication, and division, along with parentheses for grouped expressions.
+The calculator features a clear (C) button to reset input and an equals (=) button to evaluate the entered expression.
+The interface is structured using the grid() layout manager to ensure a clean, evenly spaced design.
+Input is handled through button widgets, and the current expression or result is displayed using a multi-line Text widget.
+The application includes a responsive layout, minimal styling, and proper error handling for invalid expressions.
+It is developed using Python 3 and Tkinter for the graphical user interface.